All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

 \subsection{Ramsey lifts of ages of $\omega$-categorical structures}

-We end this paper by considering particlar examples of homomorphism defined classes which in fact provided the original motivation for this paper.
+We end this paper by considering particular examples of classes which in fact provided the original motivation for this paper.
 This section provides a rich spectrum of Ramsey classes defined by means of forbidden substructures.
-We start with a detailed description of the Ramsey lift of the class of finite graphs with a given odd girth and show how this particular (but key) example fits both Theorem~\ref{thm:mainstrong} and Theorem~\ref{thm:main}.
+We start with a detailed description of the Ramsey lift of the class of finite graphs with a given odd girth (\ie{}\ the size of the smallest odd cycle) and show how this particular example fits both Theorem~\ref{thm:mainstrong} and Theorem~\ref{thm:main}.
 These results indicate that the case of forbidden homomorphism is well understood.
-We then (in Section~\ref{sec:CSS}) turn our attention to classes defined by forbidden monomorphisms (such as forbidden subgraphs).
-Here the situation is much more complicated even on the model-theoretic side (see e.g.\cite{Cherlin2011}) and this is where (again) we have to use closures.
+We then (in Section~\ref{sec:CSS}) turn our attention to classes defined by forbidden monomorphisms (such as forbidden subgraphs) where the situation is much more complicated even on the model-theoretic side (see \eg{}\ \cite{Cherlin2011}) and this is where we (again) have to use closures.